 Furthermore, retirement planning should really be an ongoing process.
-Ideally you start with a detailed and sophisticated tool and then you keep updating your information and making adjustments every month or so.
+Ideally, you start with a detailed and sophisticated tool and then you keep updating your information and making adjustments every month or so.

-Imagine that inflation kicks in or that you suddenly got an unexpected inheritance or your health situation changed.
+Imagine that inflation kicks in or that you suddenly get an unexpected inheritance or your health situation changed.
 Wouldn’t it be nice if you could immediately add the new information to your retirement plan and instantly assess your financial security moving forward?

 NewRetirement does not sell your information and they do not call or email you unless you have requested something specific.
 And making an update in the NewRetirement Retirement Calculator can be fun and interesting.
 When you make a change, you get instant feedback on how the change impacts your retirement plan.

-The Best Retirement Calculator Helps You Get Your Retirement Planning Right!
+The Best Retirement Calculator Helps You Get Your Retirement Planning Right

 The best retirement calculators are sophisticated, but easy to use.
 The NewRetirement retirement calculator was recently voted the “Best of the Web for Retirement Planning” by the American Association of Individual Investors (AAII).
-Get started and assess and improve your retirement plan right now.
+Get started and assess and improve your retirement plan now.